samiralam/rules-compendium/docs/phb/5-feats/index.md

 *Origin Feat*

-You’ve trained to deal particularly damaging strikes.
-Once per turn when you hit a target with a weapon, you can roll the weapon’s damage dice twice and use either roll against the target.
+You've trained to deal particularly damaging strikes.
+Once per turn when you hit a target with a weapon, you can roll the weapon's damage dice twice and use either roll against the target.

 ---